studio1902/1902/content/collections/pages/en/about.md

 title: About
 page_builder:
   -
-    title: 'Studio 1902 About Rob, the studio and a little history'
+    title: 'About Rob, the studio and a little history'
     tag: h1
     text_content:
       -